 Frugal is chic and coupons are all the rage, but not everyone wants to dumpster dive for extra coupons.
 Fortunately, we're surrounded by a wealth of places to find coupons, including your bank statements, product packaging and that otherwise-useless phone book.
-Herewith are 52 places you may not have considered -- one for every week of the year.
+Herewith are 51 places you may not have considered -- one for almost every week of the year.

 Remember some coupons are specific to a region, target audience or other qualifying criteria.